Internship in Sustainable Living

 Costs

 A deposit will be required to secure your spot and full payment will be required before your arrival or in cash on your first day.
 If interns decide to leave early, money cannot be refunded unless there is an exceptional reason.
 Please make sure that this is the correct program for you before applying.
-We spend a lot of time preparing and planning your internship and once you have decided to come to the Ranch, we expect you to stay.
+We spend a lot of time preparing and planning your internship with apprentices and once you have decided to come to the Ranch, we expect you to stay.

 Much of the interns’ needs will be met while at the Ranch, including all food, lodging, unlimited access to our wildlife refuge, library and facilities, and much more.